louwrentius/fio-plot/README.md

                             Author
     -L, --iodepth-numjobs-3d
                             Generates a 3D-chart with iodepth and numjobs on x/y axis and iops or latency on the z-axis.
-    -l, --latency-iops-2d
+    -l, --latency-iops-2d-qd
-                            Generates a 2D barchart of IOPs and latency for a particular queue depth and numjobs value.
+                            Generates a 2D barchart of IOPs and latency for all queue depths given a particular numjobs value.
+    -N, --latency-iops-2d-nj
+                            This graph type is like the latency-iops-2d-qd barchart but instead of plotting queue depths for a particular numjobs value, it plots numjobs values for a particular queue depth.
     -H, --histogram       Generates a latency histogram for a particular queue depth and numjobs value.
     -g, --loggraph        This option generates a 2D graph of the log data recorded by FIO.
     -C, --compare-graph   This option generates a bar chart to compare results from different benchmark runs.